Why Did Joseph Not Have Sex With Potiphar’s Wife?

 Joseph knew that God was gracious, compassionate, and kind.

-The love of God drew Joseph to God where he enjoyed a love-relationship with God.
+The love of God drew Joseph to God.

-And it was this love-relationship that enabled him to have the right perspective on life and empowered him to make the right decisions in life.
+This enabled Joseph to have the right perspective on life and empowered him to make the right decisions in life.